CMC Markets (LON:CMCX) Shares Up 28.9% Following Analyst Upgrade

-Shares of CMC Markets Plc (LON:CMCX – Get Free Report) were up 28.9% during mid-day trading on Thursday after Shore Capital upgraded the stock to a buy rating.
+CMC Markets Plc (LON:CMCX – Get Free Report) shares shot up 28.9% during mid-day trading on Thursday after Shore Capital upgraded the stock to a buy rating.
 Shore Capital now has a GBX 330 price target on the stock, up from their previous price target of GBX 280.
 CMC Markets traded as high as GBX 271.50 and last traded at GBX 267.50.
-Approximately 12,959,912 shares traded hands during mid-day trading, an increase of 1,846% from the average daily volume of 666,025 shares.
+12,959,912 shares were traded during trading, an increase of 1,846% from the average session volume of 666,025 shares.
 The stock had previously closed at GBX 207.50.

-Separately, Panmure Gordon raised their target price on shares of CMC Markets from GBX 240 to GBX 260 and gave the stock a “hold” rating in a research report on Thursday.
-One analyst has rated the stock with a Buy rating and one has issued a Hold rating to the company’s stock.
-Based on data from MarketBeat, the stock presently has an average rating of “Moderate Buy” and an average price target of GBX 295.
+Separately, Panmure Gordon lifted their price objective on CMC Markets from GBX 240 to GBX 260 and gave the stock a “hold” rating in a report on Thursday.
+One research analyst has rated the stock with a Buy rating and one has given a Hold rating to the company.
+According to data from MarketBeat, the stock currently has an average rating of “Moderate Buy” and a consensus target price of GBX 295.

 CMC Markets Price Performance

 CMC Markets (LON:CMCX – Get Free Report) last announced its quarterly earnings results on Thursday, November 20th.
-The company reported GBX 13.30 earnings per share (EPS) for the quarter.
-CMC Markets had a net margin of 95.92% and a return on equity of 86.11%.
-Equities research analysts forecast that CMC Markets Plc will post 20.9884902 EPS for the current fiscal year.
+The company reported GBX 13.30 earnings per share for the quarter.
+CMC Markets had a return on equity of 86.11% and a net margin of 95.92%.
+On average, sell-side analysts anticipate that CMC Markets Plc will post 20.9884902 EPS for the current year.

 CMC is a leading global provider of online trading and investing, with a comprehensive retail, professional and institutional offering.